rhodey/tinyraftplus/README.md

 Nodes may be assigned groups to support for example majority replication in CloudA and CloudB

 ### BigInt sequence numbers
-Uses JS native BigInt for sequence numbers so you can basically grow to infinity
+Uses JS native BigInt for sequence numbers so you can grow to infinity

 ## Usage
 ```js